crymscom/srganalytics-ios/README.md

 The SRG Analytics library for iOS makes it easy to add usage tracking information to your applications, following the SRG SSR standards.

-Measurements are based on events emitted by the application, and collected by comScore and NetMetrix.
+Measurements are based on events emitted by the application, and collected by TagCommander and NetMetrix.
 Currently, the following kinds of events are supported

  * View events: Appearance of views (page views), which makes it possible to track which content is seen by users.
  * Hidden events: Custom events which can be used for measuresement of application functionalities.